cyberark/simple-llm-eval/README.md

 Contributions are welcome!

-If you would like to contribute to the SimplEval, please follow the guidelines outlined in the [CONTRIBUTING.md](https://github.com/cyberark/simple-llm-eval/blob/main/CONTRIBUTING.md) file.
+If you would like to contribute to this project, please follow the guidelines outlined in the [CONTRIBUTING.md](https://github.com/cyberark/simple-llm-eval/blob/main/CONTRIBUTING.md) file.

 ## License

-SimplEval is released under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).
+simpleval is released under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).
 See the [LICENSE](https://github.com/cyberark/simple-llm-eval/blob/main/LICENSE) file for more details.

 ## Contact